 The Boston Parents Paper’s annual Family Favorite ballot is a hit with the magazine’s readers.
 The ballot includes a dozen categories from Food and Health to Camps and and Enrichment Programs.
 Last year, the ballot received nearly 10,000 votes from over 6,000 unique participants.
 The results are featured in the July issue of the magazine making it a must-have publication for any winner, nominee, or local parent interested in the best things for their kids.

-Best of Bridal ballots are one of our all-time favorites, not to mention it’s one of our biggest revenue generators.
-There are so many unique, non-traditional advertisers in the wedding industry that a bridal ballot is the perfect way to drive in this new revenue.
+Best of Weddings ballots are one of our all-time favorites, not to mention it’s one of our biggest revenue generators.
+There are so many unique, non-traditional advertisers in the wedding industry that a ballot is the perfect way to drive in this new revenue.
 Plus, we often see these ballots naturally connected with big events or fantastic special issues.

-Pittsburgh Magazine created this stunning bridal ballot for their readers.
+Pittsburgh Magazine created this stunning wedding ballot for their readers.
 With nearly a dozen categories including Salons, Caterers, and Photographers, this contest was a great way to target hundreds of businesses for advertising opportunities within their ballot, on their site, and in their follow-up special issue.

 Ballots centered around school and education can appeal to a wide audience.
 While great at bringing in a younger demographic of school-age children, these ballots excel at roping in the audience of parents, relatives, and alumni.
 Whether it’s you’re asking readers to vote on the top schools and educational resources or share their favorite high school athletes, these are a win in every community.

 Looking for a way to jumpstart their new sports-themed newsletter, Sauk Valley Media put together an Athlete of the Week ballot to help drum up interest and excitement.
 Their ballot helped fuel their newsletter content, and by including a simple email opt-in on the registration form, their ballot grew their newsletter list by 2,900% in eight weeks.